-Many Americans choose term life insurance over whole life insurance because it’s more affordable, but despite low premium prices, there’s a critical caveat: policyholders who purchase a 30-year policy run the risk of outliving their coverage.
+Many Americans choose term life insurance over whole life insurance because it’s more affordable, but despite low premium prices, there’s a critical caveat: policyholders who purchase a 30-year policy run the risk of their coverage expiring, if they outlive it.

 Individuals whose term-life insurance runs out always have the option of purchasing a new term policy, CBS Money Watch reports.
 However, they will have to undergo a medical exam and pay the premiums tied to their age and health, which may be higher than the original policy.
 They may save money by shopping around and comparing the prices of different insurance companies instead, Money Watch suggests.

 Those in poor health have the option to convert their term policy to a permanent one, albeit at a higher price.
 However, there is no medical exam and individuals may be able to offset the price by purchasing a smaller policy, the website reports.